WE LOVE HAVING NEW DANCERS!

 Should you bring a partner to our events, we still recommend switching partners frequently.
 If partner switching makes you uncomfortable and you want to take our classes, please let the instructors know before the class starts.

-Previous dance experience is not required or expected for the Friday social dances or the Intro to Lindy Hop classes.
+Previous dance experience is not required or expected for the Intro to Lindy Hop classes.
 You do not need experience to attend the Wednesday social dances, but there is no class to get you started and we discourage dancers from teaching on the floor.
 Some people choose to come just to watch, and we don’t have a problem with that!

 Don’t be afraid of asking people to dance!
 Seriously.
 Even if you think you’re terrible, because it’s probably not as bad as you think.
 Still ask.